Kestito/ai-companion/README.md

 What happens when [two ML Engineers](#contributors) with a love for sci-fi movies team up? 🤔

-You get **Ava**, a Whatsapp agent that can engage with users in a "realistic" way, inspired by the great film [Ex Machina](https://www.imdb.com/es-es/title/tt0470752/).
+You get **Evelina**, a Whatsapp agent that can engage with users in a "realistic" way, inspired by the great film [Ex Machina](https://www.imdb.com/es-es/title/tt0470752/).
 Ok, you won't find a fully sentient robot here, but you **will** have some pretty interesting Whatsapp conversations.

 >You can think of it as a modern reinterpretation of the Turing Test 🤣

-By the end of this course, you'll have built your own Ava too, capable of:
+By the end of this course, you'll have built your own Evelina too, capable of:

 * Receiving and sending Whatsapp messages 📲